Cleanformer: A multichannel array configuration-invariant neural enhancement frontend for ASR in smart speakers: Introduction

 \section{Introduction}

-Robustness of automatic speech recognition in the presence of noise has made significant gains in recent years.
-This can be largely attributed to the adoption of neural network based acoustic models \cite{PrabhavalkarRaoSainathLiEtAl17,BattenbergChenChildCoatesEtAl17,HoriWatanabeZhangChan2017,li2021betterfaster} and large scale training \cite{mirsamadi2017multi,hakkani2016multi,NarayananMisraSimPundakEtAl18} coupled with improved data augmentation strategies \cite{kim2017mtr, park2019specaugment, medennikov2018investigation}.
-However, conditions like reverberation, significant background noise, and competing speech still pose a formidable challenge for ASR models \cite{barker2017thirdchime,barker2018fifthchime}.
-Consequently, speech enhancement frontends for ASR that specifically address background noise have been widely studied \cite{Li2014Review}.
+Robustness of automatic speech recognition in the presence of noise has taken significant strides in recent years due to the adoption of neural network based acoustic models \cite{PrabhavalkarRaoSainathLiEtAl17,BattenbergChenChildCoatesEtAl17,li2021betterfaster}, large scale training \cite{mirsamadi2017multi,hakkani2016multi,NarayananMisraSimPundakEtAl18}, and improved data augmentation strategies \cite{kim2017mtr, park2019specaugment, medennikov2018investigation}.
+However, conditions like reverberation, loud background noise, and competing speech still pose challenges for ASR models \cite{barker2018fifthchime}.
+Consequently, speech enhancement frontends for ASR that specifically address background noise have been widely studied \cite{Li2014Review, zhang2018deep}.

+Improving ASR performance on smart speakers is the focus of this work.
+Smart speakers are a widespread application of ASR today and operate in noisy household environments that include kitchen fans, television and screaming children.
+These devices present some specific characteristics.
+The queries directed at them are typically just a few seconds long and prefaced by a keyword.
+The user expects a speedy response meaning latency is of paramount importance.
+When there are multiple speakers or speech-based noise, there is only one desired speaker to whom the device should respond \textemdash the person who spoke the keyword.
+Smart speakers possess some advantages that can help them deal with these challenges.
+Commonly available is an array of two or more microphones that can be used for spatial processing.
+On-device processing can be performed using pre-utterance audio to better understand the noise context.

-A particular challenge is the multi-talker scenario, where more than one person is speaking.
-This is especially true for smart speakers where it is desired to respond to one of the speech sources and not the others whether they are from television, radio, or other people.
-In such a scenario, the desired speaker needs to be determined and isolated from the other sources.
-There have been several proposed solutions aimed at separating the multiple speakers using a single microphone \cite{hershey2016deep,luo2019conv,luo2020dual} or taking advantage of the spatial information provided by a microphone array \cite{chang2019mimo,chang2020end}.
+Combining neural modeling with signal processing algorithms is common in enhancement.
+One popular technique is a beamformer \cite{benesty2008microphone} which is steered using statistics of a desired source estimated using a time-frequency mask generated by a neural network \cite{higuchi2016robust,heymann2016neural}.
+This can be very effective when the desired speaker is in the presence of non-speech noise but less so when deciding between one or more voices.
+Moreover, these techniques failed to demonstrate the same efficacy when operating under the streaming low-latency constraints of smart speakers \cite{heymann2018performance,li2016neural}.
+Other solutions are aimed at separating multiple speakers using a single microphone \cite{hershey2016deep,luo2019conv,luo2020dual} or utilizing the spatial information provided by a microphone array \cite{chang2019mimo,chang2020end}.
 However, these are often designed for separating multiple voices rather than identifying one target.
-Techniques that target a particular speaker often make use of speaker-id \cite{wang2018voicefilter} or the noise context \cite{huang2019hotwordcleaner}.
+Techniques that target a particular speaker often make use of speaker-id \cite{wang2018voicefilter} or noise context \cite{huang2019hotword}.